 “Other developments include a shift in the type of patients who receive these treatments.
 Whereas in the first years after 2002 hardly any patients with psychiatric illnesses or dementia appear in reports, these numbers are now sharply on the rise.
 Cases have been reported in which a large part of the suffering of those given euthanasia or assisted suicide consisted in being aged, lonely or bereaved.
 Some of these patients could have lived for years or decades.

-- It’s limited to data from only two jurisdictions, and jurisdictions with very different social, cultural and legal environments as well as assisted-suicide reporting requirements.
+- The study is limited to data from only two jurisdictions, and jurisdictions with very different social, cultural and legal environments as well as assisted-suicide reporting requirements.
 The study should not be used to make generalisations about the effect of legal euthanasia and assisted suicide in other parts of the world.